Main Menu | Site Map | Archive | Search | Contact

 University of St. Thomas, Science & Engineering Center, St. Paul, MN, "Epigenesis: The Growth of Form", 1997

-St. Vincent Archabbey, Monastery Cloister, BROTHER, an 8 foot load-bearing wall concrete casting and thirty smaller concrete wall reliefs, 1967
+St. Vincent Monastery Cloister, BROTHER, an 8 foot load-bearing cast concrete wall, 1967

 St. Vincent College Library, Latrobe, PA., Ceramic Wall Mural, 1958-59